W. H. Over Museum

 The W. H. Over Museum, in Vermillion, South Dakota is the oldest museum in the state of South Dakota.
 Established in 1883, its collection contains over 80,000 items relating to the natural and cultural history of South Dakota and the Northern Plains.

 The museum is located on the campus of the University of South Dakota but is operated as a private 501(c)(3) non-profit organization, the Friends of the W. H. Over Museum.

 History

 Founding and Early Years (1883–1913)

-The museum was founded in 1883 by the Board of Regents as the University Museum at the University of Dakota.
+The museum was founded in 1883 by the Board of Regents as the University Museum at the University of South Dakota.
 It began as a single display case of natural science specimens housed in University Hall (now Old Main).
 In 1893, a fire destroyed the building and much of the early collection; only materials on exhibit at the World's Fair and some rocks and minerals survived.
 The South Dakota Geological Survey operated the museum from 1902 until 1927.